-Allocation of costs will be negotiated and agreed prior to the commencement of the leasing process in the negotiation protocol.
-Generally, a request from an existing tenant for a variation will result in the tenant paying all applicable costs.
+Before the leasing process starts, allocation of costs will be negotiated and agreed in the negotiation protocol.
+Generally, a request from an existing tenant for a variation or direct negotiation will result in the tenant paying all applicable costs.

 Consent to transfer by way of sale, sublease or mortgage